Revised NEO Personality Inventory: Cross-cultural research

 Evidence of the NEO scales' stability in different countries and cultures can be considered evidence of its validity.
 A great deal of cross-cultural research has been carried out on the Five-Factor Model of Personality.
 Much of the research has relied on the NEO PI-R and the shorter NEO-FFI.
 McCrae and Allik (2002) edited a book consisting of papers bearing on cross-cultural research on the FFM.
 Research from China, Estonia, Finland, the Philippines, France, German-speaking countries, India, Portugal, Russia, South Korea, Turkey, Vietnam, and Zimbabwe have shown the FFM to be robust across cultures.

 Rolland, on the basis of the data from a number of countries, asserted that the neuroticism, openness, and conscientiousness dimensions are cross-culturally valid.
 Rolland further advanced the view that the extraversion and agreeableness dimensions are more sensitive to cultural context.
 Age differences in the five-factors of personality across the adult life span are parallel in samples from Germany, Italy, Portugal, Croatia, and South Korea.
-Data examined from many different countries have shown that the age and gender differences in those countries resembled differences found in U.S. samples.
+Data examined from many countries have shown that the age and gender differences in those countries resembled differences found in U.S. samples.
 An intercultural factor analysis yielded a close approximation to the five-factor model.

 McCrae, Terracciano et al. (2005) further reported data from 51 cultures.
 Their study found a cross-cultural equivalency between NEO PI-R five factors and facets.

 With the recent development of the NEO PI-3, cross-cultural research will likely begin to compare the newer version with the NEO PI-R. Piedmont and Braganza (2015) compared the NEO PI-R to the NEO PI-3 using an adult sample from India.
 They used an English version of the NEO PI-3 in order to measure its utility in individuals who speak English as a second language.
 Piedmont and Braganza found that the NEO PI-3 had slightly higher item/total correlations and better test-retest reliability than the NEO PI-R. They suggested that the NEO PI-3 has the potential to be utilized with those who do not speak English as their first language.